Trump’s cybersecurity executive order is a good first step

 The government today relies mostly on large, established cyber vendors and integrators, many of which do not sell state-of-the-art wares.
 The government must restructure procurement policies to attract more innovative blood into the game.
 Buying yesterday’s solution to defend against tomorrow’s challenges and threats is a waste of time and money — and does not make us more secure.

 The government already does this to some extent, but it must do more.
 On the plus side, China-based Huawei Technologies, the world’s largest telecommunications equipment manufacturer, is banned from selling its gear in America, and for good reason.
 The company is reportedly controlled, in part, by China’s People Liberation Army.
-Now there talk in Congress to ban Russian cybersecurity company Kaspersky Lab from doing business in the U.S.
+Now there is talk in Congress to ban Russian cybersecurity company Kaspersky Lab from doing business in the U.S.

 The concern is logical.
 Trust is an absolute in vendor selection.
-Maybe Kasperky hasn’t done anything wrong.
+Maybe Kaspersky hasn’t done anything wrong.
 But why not switch to a competitor anyway?
 We know Russia is engaging in nefarious activities, and there is evidence that Russia collaborates with private Russian security firms.

 Last week, an incident at a Senate Intelligence Committee hearing said it all.
 The heads of six intelligence agencies, asked by Sen. Marco Rubio (R-Florida) whether they would be comfortable using Kaspersky software, all flatly said no. These agencies included the CIA, NSA and FBI.

-* U.S. Infrastructure, including the electric grid, is much too vulnerable to cyber attack.
+U.S. infrastructure, including the electric grid, is much too vulnerable to cyber attack.
 The systems were designed to be functional, not necessarily secure, and that is clearly unacceptable.

 A three-pronged strategy can begin fixing things.
 1) The government should define a level of expected cyber resiliency and produce a methodology to protect it.
 2) We should create a clearing center for the implementation of best practices in grid security.
 3) We should form an industrial bank to provide long-term financing to utilities that need it in order to help implement this.